 Here’s my response to her:

-What other sites or information would you have added?
+What other sites or information would you have added to my list?
 I’m sure I missed some big ones…